nvvaulin/LithONet/README.md

 #### 3. Download models

-Download link - .
-Put `models/` folder to the root directory of this repo.
+Download link - https://drive.google.com/open?id=1ZhVxBKgp6z57X1fzoyP-3qjv9kBQGCsQ.
+Put all content to the `models/` folder to the root directory of this repo.

 #### 4. Data preparation